-Yvette agrees with me that for ordinary street and evening make-up, ordinary street and evening make-up, the younger and lovelier the face, the less need be done.
-A mature face, or a face with defects calls for accomplished artistry.
-For everyone, experiment only will discover the proper routine.
+Yvette has already done a highly sucessful movie short, and there is every prospect that her public will demand that she be seen as well as heard.
+A lovely face, a lovely voice, and a most lovable personality point to movie as well as radio stardom.
+Yvette agrees with me that for ordinary street and evening make-up, the younger and lovelier the face, the less need be done.
+A mature face, or a face with defects calls for accom-plished artistry.
+For everyone, ex-periment only will discover the proper routine.
 Practise makes the routine swift and sure.